web3-storage/docs/docs/how-tos/store.md

 <<<@/code-snippets/how-to/platform-browser.js#getFiles

-You can also manually create `File` objects using the native `File` constructor provided by the browser runtime:
+You can also manually create `File` objects using the native `File` constructor provided by the browser runtime.
+This is useful when you want to store data created by your application, instead of files from the user's computer.

 <<<@/code-snippets/how-to/platform-browser.js#makeFileObjects